ggoodman/std/README.md

 // Assert that `nodeEnv` is the string `"production"` or throw an `InvariantViolation`. invariant(nodeEnv === "production", "This code MUST only be run in production");

+// TypeScript now knows that `nodeEnv` is the string `"production"`.
 ```